MGRuizDev/Clothing-Executive-Dashboard/README.md

 ## Clothing-Executive-Dashboard
 <br>
-Clothing Executive is a business that is transitioning an important marketing strategy implementation, and it requires a source of simple and available data to keep informed the stakeholders about performance and different metrics.
+Clothing Executive is a business that is transitioning an important marketing strategy implementation.
+There is a concern about their sales because ratings are falling on certain products, finding a reason might not only improve the image of the product to the people but also financial gains.
+They also require a centralized source of clear and available data to keep informed the stakeholders about performance and different metrics.
 Having a small amount of data, around 50,000 rows in a spreadsheet file with two sheets: Sales, SalesPerson, and a third sheet: Products, that was created for this specific task, I have decided to use Excel as main tool.
 This project incorporates the use of powerful lookup tools for table's transformation, also the use of pivot tables and graphs, to create a dynamic dashboard with straightforward visuals that quickly display vital metrics, which help to describe important insights about the sales performance of this international clothing business.
 <br>